KathaWagner/GIS-in-R/README.md

 Package ‘raster’:
 Reading, writing, manipulating, analyzing and modeling of gridded spatial data.
 The pack- age implements basic and high-level functions.
 Processing of very large files is supported

+Package ‘adehabitat:
+The package adehabitat has been designed to allow the analysis of the space use by animals.
+This package is organised in four main parts: (i) management of raster maps, (ii) habitat selec- tion/ecological niche analysis, (iii) home range estimation and (iv) analysis of animals trajectories.
+These four parts interact with each other to facilitate the analysis.
+Note that adehabitat strongly relies on the package ade4, which provides numerous functions for the analysis of multivariate data